How to future-proof a lifestyle block or farm with 6 design strategies

 Leave internal subdivision fencing for later.
 It is less important and may change as you discover the best vehicular access ways in winter or areas you can’t get to with the mower.

-Security of supply and storage of water is an essential.
+The security of supply and storage of water is essential.
 It can also be quite a large investment.
-Distribution of water lines also needs careful thought.
+The distribution of water lines also needs careful thought.
 All animals need water.
 You need an overall plan of where each animal will eventually be housed, where all subdivision fences will eventually be, where future sheds that might feed into the system are going to go.
 You’ll also need to know where your vegetable garden will be.
-Once you know, you can ensure your main water lines run in the right directions.
+Once you know, you can ensure your main water lines run in the right direction.

 But what happens if someone leaves a tap on, or a pipe bursts, or an animal breaks a ball-cock?
 Should your secondary tanks be disconnected?

 Should stock and garden water be on a separate system to your house?
 Will you have an alarm or a cut-off system?
 Over the years we have decided our main lines are best cable-tied to the second-to-bottom wire of the fence.
 The pipe withstands exposure to frost and sun better than it survives being cut underground with shovels and spades.
-We know exactly where the buried lines are, but we have had less leakages/accidents from the above-ground lines.
+I know exactly where the buried lines are, but I’ve had fewer leakages/accidents from the above-ground lines.

 3. FENCES MAKE GOOD NEIGHBOURS

 Neighbours are liable for half of the cost of an ‘adequate’ boundary fence.
 In most rural situations this is a standard 7-wire post and batten fence.
 However, it is best to discuss this and decide on a mutually agreeable fence and work out the cost before you start anything.
 There are always exceptions where you’ll negotiate.
 For example, if a boundary is across a flood plain, you might want to do a three-wire fence with no battens.
 If you or your neighbour have different livestock – they have cows, you have goats – you will need to compromise on wire vs mesh.